 What you want, though, is to know what to expect, and to make a fully informed decision about whether the IRS compromise process is right for you.

-Here, then, are the good, the bad, and the ugly of an Offer in Compromise:
+Here is the good, the bad, and the ugly of an Offer in Compromise:

 An OIC can be as advertised – a fresh start from your IRS debt.